nitinsharma1706/LinkedInJobAnalytics/README.md

 2. **Data Transformation:** The scraped data was transformed into three tables, namely jobs, company, and details with the help of Power Query and Excel.
 The jobs table contained attributes such as job_id, company_id, location, designation, and details_id.
 The company table contained attributes such as company_id, name, industry, employees_count, and linkedin_followers.
 The details table contained attributes such as details_id, involvement, level, total_applicants, and skills.

-3. **Data Cleaning:** The data cleaning process encompassed eliminating irrelevant data, addressing missing values, standardizing formats, removing duplicates, cleaning textual data, handling outliers, converting data types, checking for inconsistencies, normalizing categorical data, and validating data integrity.
+3. **Data Cleaning and Pre-processing:** The data cleaning process encompassed eliminating irrelevant data, addressing missing values, standardizing formats, removing duplicates, cleaning textual data, handling outliers, converting data types, checking for inconsistencies, normalizing categorical data, and validating data integrity.

 4. **Dashboard Creation:** A dashboard was created using Power BI to provide an interactive visualization of the data.
 The dashboard included various charts and graphs to display the data in an easy-to-understand format.
 The charts included a skill distribution chart, a company class distribution chart, and a job location chart.